 I’m a big fan of beach volleyball.
 It’s one of my favorite sports, and one of my top sports to watch during the Olympic Games.
 My favorite team is, of course, Kerri Walsh-Jennings and Misty May-Treanor.

 And no I’m not caught up on the Olympics since I’m traveling, so don’t leave any spoilers.
 (Thank you DVR!)
 While in LA, Teresa Duke, Amy Chandy, and I headed down to Manhattan Beach to have dinner.
 Sorry, no food reviews on that one.
 But there’s still the rest of the week yet.
 After stopping by The Creamery to get some ice cream between two chocolate chip cookies, because that’s how it should be, we headed down to the beach and walked along the pier.

-That led me to thinking about how difficult it is for a new team member to get “up to speed” when they enter your team.
+That led me to think about how difficult it is for new team members to get “up to speed” when they enter your team.
 So often we have a routine with the players around us who have been there awhile.
 We know how each other acts and reacts to situations.
 We are able to anticipate how they will handle opportunities and problems.

 What systems do you have in place to make a new team member successful?